 Flowtime Technique – Start your study timer and stop when you naturally lose focus, rather than at a predetermined interval.
 Best for experienced students who already know their attention patterns and want flexibility.
 Track your natural focus duration over time to discover your optimal session length.

-How to use a study timer effectively
+How to use a stopwatch for study sessions effectively

 Match timer length to task difficulty.
 Easy review or flashcards?
 Try 50-minute blocks.
 Challenging new material or complex problems?
 Start with 25-minute Pomodoro sessions.
 As your focus improves over weeks, gradually extend your study timer intervals.